eoin-obrien/fuck/README.md

 ## Customization

-`fuck` uses 30,000 memory cells by default, but this can be customized at compile time.
+`wasm-brainfuck` uses 30,000 memory cells by default, but this can be customized at compile time.
 When the data pointer is moved out of range, it wraps back around to the other side of the array.

 ```javascript